Chinese Tea Eggs

 Enter your email below & we’ll send it straight to your inbox.
 Plus you’ll get great new recipes from us every week!

-My uncle gave me a block of aged Chinese pu-erh tea (普洱茶), and I immediately thought of Chinese tea eggs (茶叶蛋) as it’s perfect for making tea eggs
+My uncle gave me a block of aged Chinese pu-erh tea (普洱茶, pǔ ěr chá), and I immediately thought of Chinese tea eggs (茶叶蛋, chá yè dàn) because pu-erh is perfect for making them.
+It adds an earthy depth that works beautifully with soy sauce and warm spices.

-This easy tea eggs recipe takes only 10 minutes of prep time, and with just three simple steps, you’ll be able to enjoy these delicious and aromatic eggs, perfect for snacking or serving at parties.
+This easy tea egg recipe takes only 10 minutes of prep time, and with three simple steps you can make your own savory, beautifully marbled tea eggs that are perfect for snacking, meal prep, or serving at parties.

 Ingredients for Chinese tea eggs.